-The IRB may approve a consent procedure that waives or alters any element of informed consent described above, pursuant to 45 CFR 46.116(d), under the following conditions:
+The IRB may approve a consent procedure that waives or alters any element of informed consent described above, pursuant to 45 CFR 46.116(f), under the following conditions:

-• The research involves no more than minimal risk to the subjects;

-- The waiver or alteration will not adversely affect the rights and welfare of the subjects; - The research could not practicably be carried out without the waiver or alteration (note: mere inconvenience is not sufficient); and - Whenever appropriate, the subjects will be provided with additional pertinent information after participation.
+- The research involves no more than minimal risk to the participants; - The waiver or alteration will not adversely affect the rights and welfare of the participants; - The research could not practicably be carried out without the requested waiver or alteration (note: inconvenience is not sufficient); - Whenever appropriate, the participants (or their LAR) will be provided with additional pertinent information after participation; and - If the research involves using identifiable private information or identifiable biospecimens, the research could not practicably be carried out without using such information or biospecimens in an identifiable format.

-The IRB may also approve a consent procedure that waives or alters any element of informed consent described above, pursuant to 45 CFR 46.116(c)(1-2), under the following conditions:
+The IRB may also approve a consent procedure that waives or alters any element of informed consent described above, pursuant to 45 CFR 46.116(e)(3), under the following conditions:

-- The research or demonstration project is to be conducted by or subject to the approval of state or local government officials and is designed to study, evaluate, or otherwise examine: Public benefit or service programs; Procedures for obtaining benefits or services under those programs; Possible changes in or alternatives to those programs or procedures; or; Possible changes in methods or levels of payment for benefits or services under those programs; and - The research could not practicably be carried out without the waiver or alteration.
+- The research or demonstration project is to be conducted by or subject to the approval of state or local government officials and is designed to study, evaluate, or otherwise examine: public benefit or service programs; procedures for obtaining benefits or services under those programs; possible changes in or alternatives to those programs or procedures; or possible changes in methods or levels of payment for benefits or services under those programs; and - The research could not practicably be carried out without the waiver or alteration.